marty1885/Athena/README.md

  * High level neural netowrk API

 ## Tensor and Backends
 `Athena` handles tensor like how a game engine handles it's scenes and objecteds.
+The `Tensor` class does not creare nor operate a tensor itself.
+Instead it calls a `Backend` that does all the job.